Nonlinear constructive observer design for direct homography estimation: Simulation results

-The dynamics in both simulations were integrated using Euler integration for 3~s with a time-step of 0.02~s.
-The true and estimated homography dynamics were integrated using the matrix exponential map to ensure that they remained in the Lie group $\SL(3)$ for all time.
+Both simulations used Euler integration for 3~s with a time-step of 0.02 seconds.
+The homography dynamics were integrated using the matrix exponential map to ensure that they remained in the Lie group $\SL(3)$ for all time.